jororlando-81/CustomerRegistration-API-REST/README.md

 # About the project

-Customer Registration is a back end web application, which consists of registering customers through a registration website, in addition to being able to register the customer, the application allows searching for a customer by their ID, listing customers, updating and deleting a client.
+Back-end web application for customer registration, including registration, search by ID, listing, updating and deleting customers.

 ## Class diagram